Centerbe

-'Unsweetened' suggests that, at that time, a strictly medicinal version of Centerbe was available, perhaps similar to the homemade recipe above without the sugar syrup.
+"Unsweetened" suggests that, at that time, a strictly medicinal version of Centerbe was available, perhaps similar to the homemade recipe above without the sugar syrup.
 Alternatively, many of the 18th century sweet recipes are, to modern tastes, exceptionally sweet.
 So perhaps standard Centerbe was routinely sweetened to make it palatable.
 Bols and Grand Marnier both formerly made red curacaos.
-Coates, then owners of Plymouth Gin, subsidised the publication of 1700, and in return became the 'named' gin brand in almost all the recipes.
+Coates, then owners of Plymouth Gin, subsidised the publication of 1700, and in return became the gin brand named in almost all the recipes.